-When you determine that Spartan College is your college of choice and before being admitted to any Spartan College program, a prospective student has an interview with an admissions representative.
+When you determine that Spartan College is your college of choice and before being admitted to any Spartan College program, a prospective student applies and interviews with an admissions representative.
 The admissions representative will collect all documents and the application fee (if applicable) and submit the documents for review.
 The College reserves the right to deny admission to any applicant and to change entrance requirements without notice.

-Final acceptance and approval to begin college will take place once all admission requirements have been met, which includes approval of all required documentation.
-Students must meet all admission requirements prior to starting school.
+Final acceptance and approval to begin college will take place once all admission requirements have been met, which includes approval of all required documentation and any required entrance testing if applicable.